Updated on 2026-05-06

-No—Alaska Airlines and American Airlines have not ended their codeshare.
-The partnership remains active in 2025, with reciprocal mileage earning/redemption and coordinated schedules on many U.S. routes.
-Some news about other alliances and pilot contract disputes sparked confusion, but those did not terminate the Alaska–American codeshare.
+No. Alaska Airlines and American Airlines have not ended their codeshare.
+The partnership remains active, with reciprocal mileage earning and redemption and coordinated schedules on many U.S. routes.
+News about other alliances and pilot contract disputes sparked confusion, but those events did not end the Alaska–American codeshare.

-- As of Nov 8, 2025, the Alaska–American codeshare remains active with reciprocal loyalty benefits.
+- The Alaska–American codeshare remains active with reciprocal loyalty benefits.

 - Codesharing gives you more one-ticket itineraries and schedule options across both networks.